 Locally, Fr Gové is the Diocesan Coordinator for AI-related activity for the Archdiocese of Malta.
 He is leading initiatives to integrate AI literacy within primary and secondary Church schools, alongside the setting up of comprehensive formation programmes for educators and pastoral workers.

-Fr Gové frequently guest-lectures at the AI Department at the University of Malta.
-He also currently occupies a number of advisory roles and is the Coordinator of the European AI Research Group within the Vatican’s Dicastery for Culture and Education.
+Fr Gové occasionally guest-lectures at the AI Department at the University of Malta.
+He also currently occupies a number of advisory roles and is the Coordinator of the European AI Research Group within the Vatican’s Dicastery for Culture and Education as well as the Holy See’s representative at the Council of Europe on matters pertaining to AI.

 As a Research Affiliate at the AI and Humanity Lab at the University of Hong Kong, Fr.
 Jean Gové’s research focuses on philosophical issues in AI, specifically those relating to philosophy of mind, language, and epistemology.